 This was a decent solution, it stopped things from falling through, but it still wasn’t pretty.
 Also, things in the cabinet wouldn’t sit flat with a 3/4″ divot in the cabinet floor.
 It needed something to make it all one level.

-That’s when I thought of the peel & stick vinyl tiles.
+That’s when I thought of vinyl peel & stick tile.
 By installing these tiles, I could fill the gap and get a level surface.
 I could also protect the cabinet from water damage.
 It was a win-win solution.
 As our electrician says “There’s always a solution.”

 I didn’t want some cheap ugly vinyl tiles, I wanted something pretty.
 And since vinyl is all the rage right now, I figured there would be some cute options out there.
 I was right!